 What We Do

 We foster community online and off to connect, showcase, and empower people of all abilities doing amazing things.
 We want to get more people talking and thinking about disability as a core part of the diversity conversation.
 We unite the disability community, engage allies, and celebrate disability pride and empowerment.
+We are working to address social isolation and the loneliness epidemic.

 Something powerful happens when we bring people with and without disabilities together and create a space where everyone is included and everyone matters.
 Inclusion greatly influences how we see ourselves, helps us feel empowered and builds self-esteem and self-confidence.
 We can start to change perceptions of disability when we connect in-person, humanize disability, and share stories.